Bettehem/Messenger/README.md

 ### Starting a chat
 To start a chat after creating yourself a profile tap the + button at the bottom of the screen.
-Next you need to enter the usename of your friend you want to chat with.
+Next you need to enter the username of your friend you want to chat with.
 Note that USERNAMES ARE CASE-SENSITIVE!
 Then enter a password you have agreed on with your friend, and press the "Start Chat" -button

 After that, a chat request will be sent to your friend, who then has to enter the correct password, and press accept.